-The emergence of the gas supply hub, coupled with the structural change in supply and demand resulting from the advent of LNG exports in Queensland, suggest it is an opportune time for reflection on the role of the STTM in the broader east coast gas market, as well as the facilitated markets more generally.
+The emergence of the GSH at Wallumbilla, coupled with the structural change in supply and demand resulting from LNG exports in Queensland, suggests it is an opportune time for reflection on the role of the STTM in the broader east coast gas market, as well as the facilitated markets more generally.
 In particular, we consider there is merit in considering whether:

-- the originally stated STTM objectives remain relevant in the contemporary east coast market and whether the current market design is achieving those objectives efficiently; and - if not, whether the objectives and design of the STTM need to be re-focussed, taking into account developments in the broader east coast market and the STTM's role alongside other facilitated markets.
+- the originally stated STTM objectives remain relevant in the contemporary east coast market and whether the current market design is achieving those objectives efficiently; and - if not, whether the objectives and design of the STTM need to be re-focussed, taking into account developments in the broader east coast market and the STTM's role alongside the DWGM and gas supply hub.